 Each of these bands occupied specific areas along the Willamette River and its tributaries.
 The various Kalapuyan bands were hunter-gatherers, gaining food by fishing and hunting by the men, and gathering of nuts, berries and other fruits and roots by the women, children and extended family members.
 The tribe made use of obsidian (obtained from the volcanic Cascade ranges to the east) to fashion sharp and effective projectile points, including arrowheads and spear tips.
 The Calapooia Point is an exceptional variety of serrated obsidian arrowhead that is commonly found in the Willamette Valley.

-Prior to contact with white explorers, traders, and missionaries, the Kalapuya population is believed to have numbered as many as 15,000 people.
+Prior to contact with white explorers, traders, and missionaries, the Kalapuyan population is believed to have numbered as many as 15,000 people.
 Robert Boyd estimates the total Kalapuyan population between 8,780 and 9,200 for the period between 1805-1830.
 The Kalapuyans married extensively with all neighboring bands and counted among the Chinookans especially important wealthy kinship relations.

 Catastrophic epidemics of malaria, smallpox, and other diseases accompanied the entry of Euro-Americans.
 Some accounts record tales of entire villages empty of people.
 By 1849 the population had dropped to around 600.

 Kalapuya bands typically consisted of extended families of related males, their wives, and offspring.
 These bands would occupy a year-round village throughout the winter, with some members splitting off into smaller groups and departing to gather seasonal food, like camas, wapato, acorns, elk, deer, fish, and huckleberries and raw materials during the spring and summer.
-Bands would frequently have a single leader — generally the most wealthy male — who would resolve arguments, settle collective debts of the community such as those incurred gambling, and would provide food for feasts.
+Bands would frequently have a single leader, a headman or chief — generally the most wealthy male — who would resolve arguments, settle collective debts of the community such as those incurred gambling, and would provide food for feasts.

-As was the case for many tribes of the Pacific Northwest, the Kalapuya practiced slavery, with slaves generally obtained through trade or as gifts.
-Northern Kalapuya groups, such as the Tualatin and Yamhill, would obtain slaves through trade with other tribes.
+As was the case for many tribes of the Pacific Northwest, the Kalapuyans practiced slavery, with slaves generally obtained through trade or as gifts.
+Northern Kalapuyan groups, such as the Tualatin and Yamhill, would obtain slaves through trade with other tribes.
 Slaves would be obtained by raids on distant tribes or through servitude related to paying off debts.
 Slaves were considered a form of wealth and were used for the purchase of desired commodities, including beads, blankets, and canoes.